 Idea is the pavement on which the story, script and finally the whole project will be structured.
 To be successful, a 3D animated video needs a powerful idea, capable of pushing the whole project towards the end and pleasing the audience.

-The word “idea” is defined as “a suggestion or plan for doing something”, “an understanding, thought or picture in mind”, and “a purpose or reason for doing something” on Cambridge dictionary.
-However, the definition of an idea is slightly different in 3D animation industry.
+The word “idea” is defined as “a suggestion or plan for doing something”, “an understanding, thought or picture in mind”, and “a purpose or reason for doing something” in the Cambridge dictionary.
+However, the definition of an idea is slightly different in the 3D animation industry.

 To come up with creative ideas, 3D animation studios adopt different procedures based on their own considerations: organization, mechanisms, audience, product type, etc. Creative teams usually put their raw ideas or concepts into a strict manufacturing process which will finally develop into a thought-out plan with helpful insights and details, enough to take the project to the next level: Story Creation.